bensu/scar/README.md

 ### 1. Config checked into git

-There are config variables that should remain secret (AWS API keys) and config variables that are unimportant (HTTP port).
+There are config variables that you want to keep secret (AWS API keys) and config variables that can be public (HTTP port).
 I want to keep as much as possible in git.
-To add secrets to Scar, you can do it with env vars (like in Environ) or with [env-secrets].
+To add secrets to scar, you can do it with envars (like in Environ) or with [env-secrets].

 For development and the repl you can put your envs in `project.clj` or `build.boot` just like with environ: